matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-two.md

 }
 ```

 The first thing we do is filter out the types.
 This splits types into how they are used: inputs to AWS services and outputs.
 This allows us to generate deserializers for outputs from AWS and serializers for inputs.
-Without doing this, the generated code has lots of unused code and makes the services files larger than they have to be.
+If we didn't do this, the generated code would have lots of unused code and make the services files larger than they have to be.
 We then iterate over each shape in the service and generate its Rust equivalent.
 Taking `generate_primitive_type` as an example:

 ```rust
 fn generate_primitive_type(name: &str, shape_type: ShapeType, for_timestamps: &str) -> String {